HimoriK/book/src/ch03-02-data-types.md

 #### The Boolean Type

-As in most other programming languages, a Boolean type in Rust has two possible
-values: `true` and `false`.
+A Boolean type has two possible values: `true` and `false`.
 Booleans are one byte in size.
-The Boolean type in Rust is specified using `bool`.
+The Boolean type is specified using `bool`.
 For example:

 <span class="filename">Filename: src/main.rs</span>